-The basic source of law for Swiss governance rules is the Company Law with its manifold revisions, in particular Articles 620 ss.
-Swiss Code of Obligations ('the CO').
+The main source of law for Swiss governance rules is the company law with its manifold revisions contained in Articles 620ss. of the Swiss Code of Obligations ('the CO').
 In the course of the rather fundamental reform of 1991, corporate governance rules, in particular those relating to the improvement of shareholders' protection, became law.
-A new debate was triggered at the beginning of the last decade, in 2000/2001, inter alia as a consequence of the Swissair bankruptcy.
+A further governance debate was triggered at the beginning of the last decade, in 2000/2001, inter alia, as a consequence of the Swissair bankruptcy.

-One of the consequences was the issuance of the Swiss Code of Best Practice for Corporate Governance ('the SCBP') by Economiesuisse,2 first enacted in 2002 and revised in 2007.3 It contains a range of guidelines and recommendations for boards of directors of listed companies ('board' or 'boards') on how to set up the structure and organisation of boards.
+One of its consequences was the issuance of the Swiss Code of Best Practice for Corporate Governance ('the SCBP') by Economiesuisse,2 first enacted in 2002 and revised in 2007.3 It contains a range of guidelines and recommendations for boards of directors of listed companies ('board' or 'boards') on how to organise boards.
 Notwithstanding its rather far-reaching impact, it is not mandatory and represents a code of best practices, leaving leeway for specific adaptations and modifications by individual companies.
 On 1 July 2002, the Corporate Governance Directive issued by SIX Swiss Exchange Ltd ('the DCG') entered into force; it was revised in 2008.4 As stated in its introduction, the DCG 'has the objective of obliging issuers to make available to investors in a suitable form certain key information with regard to corporate governance practices within their company'.
-It applies to companies whose
+It applies to companies whose equity securities are listed on the SIX Swiss

-Rolf Watter is partner and Katja Roth Pellanda is an associate at Bär & Karrer Ltd. The chapter is based on an earlier version by Felix R Ehrat and Sibylle Wälti.
+1 Rolf Watter is a partner and Katja Roth Pellanda is an associate at Bär & Karrer AG.